danieledurante/ProbitSUN/genes_tutorial.md

 beta_MH <- t(MH_Samples$Posterior1[(burn+1):N_sampl,])
 ```

 Let us now **calculate the posterior mean of the regression coefficients and the posterior predictive probabilities for the** `24` **held-out units**.
-The quantities are obtained here via Monte Carlo integration using the MCMC samples from the adaptive Metropolis-Hastings.
+Such quantities are obtained here via Monte Carlo integration using the MCMC samples from the adaptive Metropolis-Hastings.

 ``` r
 # Posterior means via Monte Carlo